riebeekn/experiments-in-meteor-blog/_posts/2015-08-06-paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-We've removed the code that previously built the sort parameters and instead  call out into `CustomerSortSettings.getSortParams...` to get the sort values.
+We've removed the code that previously built the sort parameters (i.e. `buildSortParameters()`) and instead call out into `CustomerSortSettings.getSortParams...` to get the sort values.

 Next let's perform a client side sort.